Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

 You will create a custom sensitive information type to detect documents that contain project IDs.

-1. Sign-in to the Microsoft Purview Compliance portal **`https://purview.microsoft.com/`** as per the credentials provided below:
+1. Sign-in to the Microsoft Purview Compliance portal **`https://purview.microsoft.com/`** as per the credentials mentioned below:
     - **Email/Username:** <inject key="AzureAdUserEmail"></inject>
     - **Password:** <inject key="AzureAdUserPassword"></inject>